mvslovers/mvs-tk5/README.md

 ## General Questions

-If you have any general questions about the Rob Prince extension or the MVS 3.8 TK4 Turnkey System, please feel free to ask them by opening a new issue in the GitHub repository.
+If you have any general questions about the Rob Prins extension or the MVS 3.8 TK4 Turnkey System, please feel free to ask them by opening a new issue in the GitHub repository.
 We will do our best to answer your questions as soon as possible.